 You’ll walk through an old archway which is the start of the old town with plenty of small, narrow streets to explore.
 There’s plenty of shops and cafes in this area if you need some refreshment or if you’re in need of some souvenirs.

 I highly recommend just getting yourself lost (maybe take a map!) and exploring.
-If you want to know what you’re looking at then an old town audio guide would be a worthwhile buy and it’s quite inexpensive.
 Eventually you should find the…

 Cattedrale di San Lorenzo

 As with everywhere in Italy there are many churches to see and Genoa is no different.
 The old town has many churches but the main one is the Cathedral, or Cattedrale di San Lorenzo which is a beautiful example of unique architecture and just looks stunning with a gorgeous rose window and some striking brickwork